 This is such a popular question!
-You can try Noom Coach for free using their free trial.
+You can try Noom Coach for two weeks on their trial.
 You have this option at the end of the quiz actually.
 A word of warning though- I have used free weight loss apps before actually, like MyFitnessPal and the Fitbit App.
 They are both great but since I didn't have to pay for them I quickly forgot about them.
 When I joined Noom I was 1 pound away from being the heaviest I've ever been.
 If I gave myself an out, I knew I'd gain that pound so I jumped in right away and held myself accountable.
-One user reported that they did the free trial and didn't have access to the coach and group features during the trial.
+One user reported that they did the trial and didn't have access to the coach and group features during the trial.
 I am not certain about that, I was paired with a coach about a day after I signed up, but I wanted to mention it.

 Is Noom Coach Worth It?

 This is probably the most common question I've been asked.
 I really go into detail about if Noom is worth the cost in my Noom Review post.
 I suppose it depends on what you are looking for.
 For me, I had been getting my fitbit steps every single day for years but my eating was all out of wack.
 I had issues like stress eating, social eating and other habits that were contributing to weight gain.
 I didn't even know some of my bad habits I had until I read about it in Noom.
 So for me, it was 100% worth it and I'd do it again in a heartbeat.